-BBMP Elections: Congress plays Lingayat card, Union Ministers to remain absent
+BBMP Elections: Polling underway, corporators engage in war of words

+Bengaluru, Sep 28: Election process for BBMP mayor and deputy mayor posts is underway.
+Regional Commissioner Shivayogi Kalasad is conducting the mayoral poll.

-Bengaluru, Sep 28: Congress has fielded a Lingayat candidate for Mayor post in the 259 members Bruhat Bengaluru Mahanagara Palike (BBMP) which is going to elect new Mayor and Deputy Mayor on Friday.
+Congress has fielded a Lingayat candidate for Mayor post in the 259 members Bruhat Bengaluru Mahanagara Palike (BBMP) which is going to elect new Mayor and Deputy Mayor on Friday.

 Congress fielded a Lingayat candidate Gangambike saying no Lingayat was elected as BBMP mayor earlier, now the community got justice.
 Shanthi Nagar ward corporator P Sowmya to contest for Deputy Mayor post.